shubhomoydas/ad_examples/README.md

     bash ./tree_aad.sh toy2 35 1 0.03 11 1 0 1 256 0

+**Note:** In case the data does not have concept drift, I would **recommend using Isolation forest** instead of HSTrees and RSForest:

+    bash ./tree_aad.sh toy2 35 1 0.03 7 1 0 1 512 1

 # Note on Streaming
 Streaming currently supports two strategies for data retention:
   - Retention Type 0: Here the new instances from the stream completely overwrite the older *unlabeled instances* in memory.
   - Retention Type 1: Here the new instances are first merged with the older unlabeled instances and then the complete set is sorted in descending order on the distance from the margin.
-The top instances are retained; rest are discarded.
+The top instances are retained; rest are discarded. **This is highly recommended.**

 Note on Spectral Clustering by label diffusion